Forgot password

 The murder-suicide is ‘forensically viable’

 With the 15-year-old suspect, who had no previous criminal record, now charged, public defense attorneys have said the boy’s version of events ⏤ that it was his 13-year-old brother who shot and killed his family and then killed himself ⏤ could be “forensically viable,” according to court documents.
 According to the Snoqualmie Valley Record, the 15-year-old’s 911 call has been corroborated, and he had no blood on him, which public defense attorneys say would have been impossible if he had pulled the trigger.
-The lack of a clear motive could also indicate the 15-year-old was telling the truth, court documents added.
+Court documents said the lack of a clear motive could also indicate that the 15-year-old was telling the truth.

 Based on this uncertainty, a planned cleaning of the Humiston family home has been delayed for further investigation.
 “It is my experience that law enforcement can and does engage in bias investigations when they think they have the ‘right’ suspect,” public defender Amy Parker wrote in court filings.